-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 9, 2023, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP and for preparation of the supplementary information in accordance with the applicable criteria. - 2.
-The financial statements referred to above are fairly presented in conformity with U.S. GAAP and include all properly classified funds and other financial information of the Organization required by generally accepted accounting principles to be included in the financial reporting entity. - 3.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 9, 2023, including our responsibility for the preparation and fair presentation of the financial statements in accordance with the modified cash basis of accounting and for preparation of the supplementary information in accordance with the applicable criteria. - 2.
+The financial statements referred to above are fairly presented in conformity with the modified cash basis of accounting and include all properly classified funds and other financial information of the District required by the modified cash basis of accounting to be included in the financial reporting entity. - 3.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

 - 4. We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
-Significant assumptions we used in making accounting estimates are reasonable. - 6.
-Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with U.S. GAAP. - 7.
+Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 6.
+Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the modified cash basis of accounting. - 7.
 Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements. - 8.
-If any, the effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements for each opinion unit.
-We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the accounts. - 9.
+If any, the effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements for each opinion unit. - 9.
 We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 10.
-Guarantees, whether written or oral, under which the Organization is contingently liable, if any, have been properly recorded or disclosed.
+Guarantees, whether written or oral, under which the District is contingently liable, if any, have been properly recorded or disclosed.